sarthakvk/weather-app/README.md

 # Weather App
 link: [Weather App](https://my-flaskweather-app.herokuapp.com/)
-- this is a flask application which can tell the weather of the location after taking address as the input from the user.
+- This is a flask application which can tell the weather of the location after taking address as the input from the user.

 ## API used